 site of the shop is marked by one of the original grinding stones, placed

 there as a memorial

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 23, 2011, by Bryan Simmons of Attleboro, Massachusetts.
-This page has been viewed 618 times since then and 18 times this year.
+It was originally submitted on July 23, 2011, by Bryan Simmons of Attleboro, Massachusetts.
+This page has been viewed 648 times since then and 2 times this year.
 Last updated on March 19, 2014, by Michael Wilkinson of Attleboro, Massachusetts.
 Photos: 1. submitted on July 23, 2011, by Bryan Simmons of Attleboro, Massachusetts.
 2. submitted on July 26, 2011, by Bryan Simmons of Attleboro, Massachusetts. • Bill Pfingsten was the editor who published this page.